icd-tohoku/BirdViewAR_chi2023/FollowerDrone_ubuntu/README.md

 ### UndistortMtx.npz
 File containing parameters for distortion correction.
 We calculated these parameters using cv2.calibrateCamera(), cv2.getOptimalNewCameraMatrix() and cv2.initUndistortRectifyMap().

-### 3. Replace and import DJIVideoParser
+Since these parameters vary from camera to camera, it is recommended to calculate the parameters for your device in advance.

+### ARBird_final.py
 Remove original DJIVideoParser and copy DJIVideoParser from [here](https://developer.dji.com/document/868bd800-1fc0-4f9e-a420-b7524a088909)
 Import DJIVideoParser project according to "Importing DJIVideoParser Project" section on the following page.
 https://developer.dji.com/document/868bd800-1fc0-4f9e-a420-b7524a088909